btsimonh/docs/docs/Bluetooth.md

 #### Devices with payload encryption

-The LYWSD03MMC, MHO-C401 and the MJYD2S will start to send advertisements with encrypted sensor data after pairing it with the official Xiaomi app.
+The LYWSD03MMC, MHO-C401 and the MJYD2S will start to send advertisements with encrypted sensor data after pairing it with the official Xiaomi app (using TelinkFlasher to get the key also acts as a trigger to start sending?).
 Out-of-the-box the sensors do only publish a static advertisement.
-It is possible to do a pairing and get the necessary decryption key ("bind_key") here: https://atc1441.github.io/TelinkFlasher.html
+It is possible to do a pairing and get the necessary decryption key ("bind_key") here: https://atc1441.github.io/TelinkFlasher.html - note you do not have to flash the ATC firmware!
 This project also provides a custom firmware for the LYWSD03MMC, which then becomes an ATC and is supported by Tasmota too.
 Default ATC-setting will drain the battery more than stock firmware, because of very frequent data sending.

+For NRF based BLE:
 This key and the corresponding MAC of the sensor can be injected with the NRFKEY-command (or NRFMJYD2S).
 It is probably a good idea to save the whole config as RULE like that:

 ```haskell